 Hello.
-I'm Bjarke A. Larsen (pronounced Bjar-ke, like the [Bj] in Björk, and the [-ke] in kernel, it's old Norse and means bear, which is pretty much the opposite of what I look like).
+I'm Bjarke A. Larsen (pronounced Bjar-ke, like the [Bj] in Björk, [arr] like a sad pirate, and the [-ke] in kernel, it's old Norse and means bear, which is pretty much the opposite of what I look like).

 I do several things, so here's an overview:

 I've made games since 2015, starting in my studies and later in my professional life.
 I have been a programmer, a designer and a writer, and all three throughout my projects.

 Personally, I like making text-games, the best example of this being Eravola, an interactive fiction piece about the arrival of a sage and a curse, seen through a CRT-monitor.
 It was made for the WAG (Write-a-Game) Challenge, and was awarded a runner-up position in the Amateur category and loved for its subtlety.
 I'm also experienced in Twine and Ink, mostly smaller experiments and poetic pieces, like this one.